-How to Select the Best Font Style and Size for Email
+The Best Font Styles and Size for Email

-Be sure to make your font large enough so that the reader doesn't have to squint to read your message, but not so large that the reader has to scroll a long way down to read the entire message.
-Depending on how much content you have in your email message, select a 10 or 12 point font size.
+Make your font large enough so that the reader doesn't have to squint to read the message, but not so large that the reader has to scroll too far to read the entire message.
+Depending on how long your text is, a 10-point or 12-point font size is optimal.

-Regardless of the font size, you select, there needs to be space after the greeting and between each paragraph and before and after the signature of your email message.
+Using spaces properly also makes your message more readable.
+Add a line of space after the greeting, a line between each paragraph, and lines before and after the signature on your message.
 Here's how to space your email message.

 Test Your Email